 If you don’t want to have your resume thrown in the bin, make sure you follow these important rules:

-Receiving a resume full of Americanised words can irk many recruiters.
-Unless you’re applying for a job in the US, make sure you use Australian spellings.
-Do NOT rely on your computer’s spell-checker, as many computers will automatically ‘correct’ spellings to the American version – so you will have to go and change the words back to their Australian form.
-If in doubt, consult an Australian dictionary.
+Receiving a resume full of Americanised words for an Australian job can irk many recruiters.
+Make sure that you use the spelling that's appropriate in the country where you're applying for a job.
+Do NOT rely on your computer’s spell-checker, as many computers will automatically ‘correct’ spellings to the American version – so you will have to go and change the words back.
+If in doubt, consult a dictionary.

-Examples of words which are commonly misspelled are organise, specialise, prioritise, realise, colour, honour, theatre and centre.
+Examples of words which are commonly autocorrected to American spelling are organise, specialise, prioritise, realise, colour, honour, theatre and centre.

 Untold resumes have come undone because of that tiniest of errors – the misplaced apostrophe.
 The most common confusions occur between words like its/it’s and your/you’re.